 Similarly, reflect on the challenges you faced on the trail.
 Write down both the physical and mental issues you encountered and create strategies to work around them.

-Wear Base Layers – But Never Wear Cotton
+Wear a Base Layer – But Never Wear Cotton

-Base layers like thermals keep you warm when the weather turns and are key to rainy hikes during spring, autumn, and winter.
+Base layers like thermals keep you warm when the weather turns and are key to hiking in the rain during spring, autumn, and winter.

 While there are plenty of products available suited for the job, always avoid cotton.